partiallyderived/everyaction-client/docs-src/index.rst

 * Singular aliases may *not* be used to access attributes on EveryAction Objects due to ambiguity (for example, if more than one phone is listed for a person, what should the value of :code:`person.phone` be?).
 However, they may be used to set attributes: :code:`person.phone = '5555555555'`.
-* When an object has property whose name contains a prefix referencing the object it is a property for, such as the properties :code:`financialBatchId`, :code:`financialBatchNumber`, and :code:`financialBatchName` for a :class:`.FinancialBatch`, the "un-prefixed" name will be an alias for that property, in this case :code:`id`, :code:`name`, and :code:`number` respectively.
+* When an object has a property whose name contains a prefix referencing the object it is a property for, such as the properties :code:`financialBatchId`, :code:`financialBatchNumber`, and :code:`financialBatchName` for a :class:`.FinancialBatch`, the "un-prefixed" name will be an alias for that property, in this case :code:`id`, :code:`name`, and :code:`number` respectively.